uafgeotools/array_processing/README.md

 Usage
 -----

-Import the package like any other python package, ensuring the correct environment is active.
+Import the package like any other Python package, ensuring the correct environment is active.
 For example,
 ```
 $ conda activate uafinfra
 $ python
 >>> import array_processing
 ```
-Currently, documentation only exists in function docstrings.
+Documentation is available online [here](https://uaf-array-processing.readthedocs.io/).
 For a usage example, see [`example.py`](https://github.com/uafgeotools/array_processing/blob/master/example.py).

 Authors